This article is part of the Why Couples Fight Series

 Fair Fighting in marriage is an essential skill.
-In this post, I’d like to spell out 8 essential guidelines for how to fight fair.
+In this post, I’d like to spell out 8 essential guidelines for how to approach marital arguments.
 There’s a lot to be said about how to manage marital conflict.
 The intent of this post is to discuss the most essential guidelines for effectively managing marital conflict.

 This is the most essential guideline for fair fighting in marriage.
 Above all else, it’s essential that you both keep your cool.
 Learn to recognize the physiological cues that tell you that you are entering a state of diffuse physiological arousal (DPA).

 If you fail to recognize flooding you will engage in contempt, fight in front of your kids, and do other emotionally reckless and regrettable behaviors.
 Emotional regulation is the bedrock of fair fighting in marriage.

 In our couples therapy intensives, we teach couples how to recognize that they or their partner are getting flooded.